wuruoyun/electron-vue-spring/README.md

 When building the final desktop app installer:

 1. Front-end is built first.
 The final artifacts, including `index.html` and JavaScript files, are copied into `spring/src/main/resources/public` folder.
 2. Backend is built second.
-It creates a web app with the front-end artifacts created above and a native executable launcher.
+It creates a web app with the front-end artifacts created above and an executable jar.
 3. Electron installer is built last.
 It includes the web app created above in the bundle and creates an executable installer.

 However, both `vue` sub project and `spring` sub project are free of Electron and can be built independently without building the Electron part.
 This allows them to be deployed online, instead of packaged into Electron app.